MPs support motion to stand united against terrorism threat

 “I told him, I do not know these people, I do not understand their psyche and it was unfair to put the burden on Muslims alone to resolve this issue with regards to the terrorists,” she said.
 As the days passed and the terrorist attacks continued, it became apparent that anger and distrust against Muslims also grew, she said.

-“The fear and distrust is understandable especially if you do not know about the religion and have not had any significant interaction with anyone who practices the faith.
-We need to counter the distrust and I believe the way to do this is to build the relationships between the different communities in Singapore,” she said, supporting the call to invest in multiracialism as a "socio-weapon".
+“The fear and distrust is understandable, especially if you do not know about the religion and have not had any significant interaction with anyone who practices the faith.
+We need to counter the distrust and I believe the way to do this is to build the relationships between the different communities in Singapore,” she said.

 “I am worried about the attitudes that would develop against Muslims in Singapore, the impact on the practice of the religion and daily life.
 I worry that a tudung-wearing Muslim woman will be discriminated against when she seeks employment.
 I worry a Muslim is less trusted because of his faith,” she said.